fall inside a hole

 Double Track Bridge Girder (ふくせんはしげた)/J-15 Double Track Bridge Girder (複線橋げた) (1968)

-In 1968 alongside the introduction of the Double Track rail standard new Double Track Bridge Girders were released in a similar style to the white girders sold with the period Iron Bridge.
+In 1968 alongside the introduction of the double track rail standard new Double Track Bridge Girders were released in a similar style to the white girders sold with the period Iron Bridge.
 These girders accommodated two parallel-running tracks.
 The back of the packaging shows the prototype reddish-orange style of double track girder that appears to match the orangey single-track piers of the time.

 These girders can accommodate the nice wide catenaries also introduced for the double rail standard as well as the Iron Bridge side pieces, and a Double Track Iron Bridge was also released in 1968.
 These girders are somewhat fragile.